Can Headphones Damage Your Hearing? What You Need to Know

 Key Takeaways

-- Using headphones and listening at high volumes for extended periods of time can cause permanent hearing damage.
+- Listening at high volumes or for extended periods can cause permanent hearing damage over time

-- Following the 60/60 rule (60% volume for no more than 60 minutes at a time) can significantly reduce risks.
+- The 60/60 rule: 60% volume for no more than 60 minutes at a time is one of the simplest ways to reduce your risk

-- Regular hearing check-ups can help catch early signs of damage before it becomes permanent.
+- Regular hearing check-ups can catch early damage before it becomes permanent

 How Headphones Affect Your Ears